Glen Kirby Glen Kirby

 A review of The Iliad exploring rage, honour, and the cost of glory—revealing a story far less about war, and far more about the consequences of refusing to let go.

-The Epic of Gilgamesh – Ego & mortality
+The Epic of Gilgamesh – Review

 A deep dive into The Epic of Gilgamesh, the world’s oldest recorded story, exploring mortality, friendship, and the timeless human struggle to find meaning in the face of death.